 Fibroadenomas often shrink or go away without treatment.
 Your healthcare provider may watch a fibroadenoma over time to see how it changes or recommend surgery to remove it.

 Other types of fibroadenomas include:

 Benign breast lumps, including fibroadenomas, are common.
 A fibroadenoma is the most common type of benign breast lump.
-They happen most often when you’re between 15 and 35 years old.
-Up to 10% of women and people assigned female at birth (AFAB) will have a fibroadenoma at some point in their lives.
+They happen most often when you’re between ages 15 and 35.
+Up to 10% of people assigned female at birth (AFAB) will have a fibroadenoma at some point in their lives.

 Fibroadenomas are solid lumps (not filled with fluid) in one or both breasts.
 They aren’t painful and move easily under your skin if you push them around your breast.
 They can be as small as a pea or grow as large as a golf ball (about 2 to 3 cm is typical).